ENDEAVR-E2E-Autonomous-Driving/MAPDDPG-CARLA/README.md

 # Setup and Training with CARLA

-**NOTE:** Training this model with CARLA requires above average computational resources (around 20 GB of video ram) due to the complexity of the neural networks.
+**NOTE:** Training this model with CARLA requires above average computational resources (around 20 GB of video ram) due to the complexity of the model.
 If you have a sufficient computer (AMD or NVIDIA GPU with at least 20 GB of VRAM), follow the first instruction set, otherwise follow the second instruction set.

 ---
 ## Training the Model on Your Local Computer